rosasurfer/ministruts/src/core/debug/README.md

 class Foo {
     public function __destruct() {
         try {
-            // task that might throw an exception...
+            // a task that might throw an exception
         }
         catch (\Throwable $ex) {
-            throw ErrorHandler::handleDestructorException($ex);     // only during script shutdown "throw" is not reached }
+            // during script shutdown the error handler early-exits and the "throw" statement will not be reached throw ErrorHandler::handleDestructorException($ex);
         }
     }
+}
 ```

-It is recommended to wrap any destructor regardless of the task.